 Bhubaneswar: The India Meteorological Department (IMD) on Monday warned that there will be heavy rainfall in Odisha in the next 24 hours.

-In a mid-day bulletin, the national weather agency said that the cyclonic circulation over the west-central Bay of Bengal off the north Andhra Pradesh coast on Sunday now lay over the west-central Bay of Bengal and adjoining south-west Bay of Bengal off the South Andhra Pradesh and North Tamil Nadu coast tilting towards the south-west direction.
+In a mid-day bulletin, the national weather agency said that the cyclonic circulation over the west-central Bay of Bengal off the north Andhra Pradesh coast on Sunday now lay over the west-central Bay of Bengal and adjoining the south-west Bay of Bengal off the South Andhra Pradesh and North Tamil Nadu coast tilting towards the south-west direction.

 Under its influence, there will be heavy rainfall at one or two places in the coastal and interior districts in the next 24 hours.
 The rainfall activity will continue in the state till September 27, it added.